Four Fs of Stress and Trauma: Fight, Flight, Freeze, Fawn Explained

 For more ideas, check out this post: 15 Ways to Manage Stress and Reduce Anxiety.

-I have created many books, workbooks, journals, worksheets, and other products to help you calm anxiety, overcome depression, build emotion skills, improve your relationships, and boost your wellbeing.
+I have created many books, workbooks, journals, worksheets, and other products to help you calm anxiety, overcome depression, build emotion skills, improve your relationships, and boost your well-being.
+Several of them include information and worksheets for learning to use Thought Stopping to de-escalate your stress response.

-For a full list of my books available on Amazon (with descriptions and links) click here.
+For a full list of my print books (with descriptions and links), click here.

 Comments 0